Fanatrick/GMParty/docs/dev/colliders.md

 `Pill` | Pill-shaped collider.
 `Texture2D` | Collider shape is defined by a 2d distance field.
 `TextureFaux3D` | Collider shape is defined by a 3d distance field.
+`Heightmap` | Collider shape is a 2d heightmap projected onto a 3d scene.

 ## Prototype
 `GMPartyColliderPrototype() constructor`